NOAA-Fisheries-AFSC-Age-and-Growth/NWFSC-hake/README.md

 # NWFSC-hake

-This repository is predicting age of pacific hake from the near-infrared spectra of their otoliths.
-First, load OPUS files; next pre-process, plot and visualize; finally build a PLS model to predict age from pre-processed spectra.
+This repository houses code to predict the age of pacific hake from the near-infrared spectra of their otoliths.
+First, to load OPUS files; next to pre-process, plot and visualize; finally to build a PLS model to predict age from pre-processed spectra.